 - Jeremy Read (Independent Non-Executive Director)

-Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity.
+Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity at this point in the Company's development.

 All non-executive members of the Discovery Metals Board are independent directors, including the Chairman.
 The roles of the Chairman and Managing Director are not exercised by the same person.